 A large percentage of buyers are coming from the Greater Toronto area (GTA), in particular Brampton, Mississauga and the City of Toronto.

 What tools are first time buyers using to find and view houses?

 Prior to COVID, many first time buyers would attend an open house to get exposed to the home purchase process and better understand what their budget would buy them.
-However, since COVID many open houses are no longer happening.
+However, since COVID open houses in Guelph are no longer happening.

 Another popular tool is HouseSigma, a real estate app that provides sold prices of homes.
 HouseSigma also predicts sale prices for potential buyers.
 This app is a great first time buyer tip, because it has much of what you’d be looking for on your own time.

 Realtor.ca is a common tool for buyers to view homes and it is fairly accurate in terms of timing.
 However it doesn’t provide you with sold prices.
 A magazine that you’ll find on newsstands is good reading material but often outdated.

 What are some first time buyer tips should be doing before viewing houses?

 Looking at houses isn’t actually the first step.
 Buying a home is far more than just signing a contract to buy and there are a few things you can do to give yourself a competitive edge.